yamagen/plotting-poetry-2025/slide.md

 ---

+### **Remarks**

+- The 31-syllable form is not a fixed structure but a flexible framework.
+- Poets use the 31-syllable form to express their emotions and thoughts in a concise manner.
+- Use of hypernyms to indicate the general meaning of the poem.
+- Use of generic/shorter nouns (hana = flower) rather than specific nouns (hana tachibana = the flower of orange).

+---

 ### **Future research directions**

 ---

 ### **Reference**

+- Kamitani, Kaoru, (1999).
+Kokinwakashu yogo no goiteki kenkyu (Lexical Study of Kokinwakashu vocabulary), Izumi Shoten, Osaka.
 - Yamamoto, H., Hodošček, B., & Chen, X. (2024).
 Hachidaishu Part-of-Speech Dataset (1.0.1) [Data set].
 Zenodo. https://doi.org/10.5281/zenodo.13940187
 - Yamamoto, H., Hodošček, B., & Chen, X. (2024).
 Kokinwakashu Hyoshaku by Motoomi Kaneko translation sentence vocabulary dataset (v1.0.1) [Data set].
 Zenodo. https://doi.org/10.5281/zenodo.13942707
 - Hilofumi Yamamoto.
 Thesaurus for the Hachidaishu (ca. 905-1205) with the classification codes based on semantic principles, The Study of Japanese Linguistics, The Society of Japanese Linguistics, Vol. 5, No. 1, pp. 46-52, Jan.
 2009.